-The McKenzie Ranger District of the Willamette National Forest is in the planning stages of creating the Green Mountain Project which includes more than 700 acres of ancient forest timber sale units in the South Fork McKenzie River watershed south of the Cougar Dam adjacent to Forest Road 19 which borders the Three Sisters Wilderness Area.
+The McKenzie Ranger District of the Willamette National Forest has created the Green Mountain timber sale which includes more than 4,700 acres of logging with nearly 500 acres comprised of ancient forest ecosystems (like the one picture below) in the South Fork McKenzie River watershed south and west of the Cougar Reservoir adjacent to Forest Road 19 which borders the Three Sisters Wilderness Area.

 The South Fork McKenzie River still supports threatened Bull trout as well as other ESA listed threatened species like the Peregrine Falcon and the Northern Spotted owl.

 Pictured below is a small sample of some of the ancient forest (some trees estimated to be well over 150 years old and forest soils that are thousands of years old) proposed to be logged as part of the Green Mountain project.

 We are hearing from our friends with the Blue Mountains Biodiversity Project that the Forest Service Districts east of the Cascade Crest are also proposing timber sales in ancient forest to increase the cut levels.

 In essence these new logging projects in ancient forest across Oregon are acts of desperation by politicians and agencies to create jobs in a failing economic system that is based on destructive extraction and fossil fuel dependence.

 It is sad to note that Oregon's mainstream environmental groups seem to be asleep at the helm to head off these ancient forest timber sales.
 They are seemingly too fat with salaries and benefits from "collaborating" corporate funded foundations to take notice.